entando/entando-docs/vuepress/docs/v6.3.2/tutorials/backend-developers/consume-APIs-with-Postman-OAuth2.md

 ![Postman add variables in collection](./img/postman/postman-add-variables.png)

-Please note you can choose the variable name you want, according to what makes sense for you.
+Please note you can choose the variable names you want, according to what makes sense for you.

 | Variable | Default value in a JHipster Entando App | Details |
 |------|------|------|